ovh/svfs/README.md

 This is not an official project of the Openstack community.

-## Requirements

-These packages must be installed :

-- fuse
-- ruby

 ## Installation

-Download the latest [release](https://github.com/xlucas/svfs/releases) packaged for your distribution.
+Download and install the latest [release](https://github.com/xlucas/svfs/releases) packaged for your distribution.

 ## Usage